 The Department of Classics offers proficiency and mastery exams as a service to other departments.
-These exams are offered twice a year, at the start of each semester.
+These exams are offered three times a year, at the start of each semester and near the end of spring semester.
 Candidates should not expect to take exams at other times.

-Requests for exams should be made by the DGS of the department concerned (not the student) and should be directed to the Classics faculty member in charge of departmental exams (For 2012-13, this is Gregory Hays).
+Requests for exams should be made by the DGS of the department concerned (not the student) and should be directed to the Classics faculty member in charge of departmental exams (For 2014-2015, this is David Kovacs).
 The Classics department will provide and grade the exam.
 The student's department is responsible for administering the exam and returning it to Classics for grading.
 Results will be reported to the DGS of the requesting department.
 The exam itself will not be returned.

 Proficiency Exams are available in the following fields: Classical Greek, New Testament Greek, Patristic Greek¹, Classical Latin, Patristic Latin², Medieval Latin³.
-All exams consist of two passages of straightforward prose.
-To demonstrate proficiency, candidates should be able to translate the set passages with reasonable accuracy and without major misunderstanding.
+All exams consist of one passage of straightforward prose, of about 25 lines in Oxford Classical Text format.
+To demonstrate proficiency, candidates should be able to translate the set passage with reasonable accuracy and without major misunderstanding.

 Mastery Exams are available in Classical Greek, Classical Latin, and Medieval Latin.
-Exams consist of two passages, one of which may be verse.
+Exams consist of two passages of 15-20 lines, one of which may be verse.
 The standard for translation on mastery exams is high accuracy, comparable to that expected of Classics MA students.

 Time: All exams are one and one half hours.